SherG/s2/blog/coronavirus-business.md

 ### Prepare For Supply Chain Disruptions and Diminished Demand

 Business owners need to consider the potential knock-on effects of the virus.
 You'll be making decisions in a complex environment that presents a high level of uncertainty and requires rapid adaptation.
-Every day medical researchers are discovering new facts about the virus.Many businesses lack full visibility into their supply chain vulnerabilites, which are in flux.

 The coronavirus may cause <a href="https://www.wsj.com/articles/commentary-supply-chain-risks-from-the-coronavirus-demand-immediate-action-11582054704" target="blank">supply chain disruptions</a> unlike anything we have seen in the past 70 years," says MIT's Yossi Sheffi, one of the world's foremost experts on supply chain dynamics.

 He points out that previous crises like the SARS epidemic and the Fukushima meltdown triggered supply chain disruptions but these events did not co-occur with reduced demand.

+Read <a href='https://www.wsj.com/articles/commentary-supply-chain-risks-from-the-coronavirus-demand-immediate-action-11582054704" target="blank">his recommendations</a>.

 #### Protect Yourself From Insolvencies: Get Set Up With Invoice Factoring